Formal Bilateral Influence Capacity

 Why measure bilateral influence capacity?

 Bilateral influence capacity, also referred to as relational power, can be used to better understand more granular trends in the distribution of power across the international system.
-The Pardee Center has introduced the FBIC Index to track relational power in the international system from 1960 through 2020 for all pairs of states.
+The Pardee Institute has introduced the FBIC Index to track relational power in the international system from 1960 through 2020 for all pairs of states.
 This index is operationalized using data that cut across economic, political, and security dimensions of bilateral influence.

 -

-How is "bilateral influence capacity" defined?
+How is "formal bilateral influence capacity" defined?

 -